learning-zone/angular-basics/README.md

 When passing data between components that lack a direct connection, such as siblings, grandchildren, etc, you should you a shared service.
 When you have data that should aways been in sync, the `RxJS BehaviorSubject` very useful in this situation.

-You can also use a regular RxJS Subject for sharing data via the service, but here’s why I prefer a BehaviorSubject.
+You can also use a regular RxJS Subject for sharing data via the service, but here is why I prefer a BehaviorSubject.

 * It will always return the current value on subscription - there is no need to call `onnext`
 * It has a `getValue()` function to extract the last value as raw data.